fullsalvo/wzb-utils/README.md

 ## Reload-desktop

 A script to reload configuration files in place.
+Currently only used via calls in the other two scripts.

 ### Set the programs that reload